-While much of the legislative debate has focused on ATP and MEP, increases in spending for the NIST laboratories that perform the research essential to the mission responsibilities of the agency have tended to remain small: a 3.7% increase between FY1995 and FY1996, a 3.5% increase in FY1997, no increase for FY1998, and 3.1% for FY1999.
+While much of the legislative debate has focused on the extramural programs (e.g., ATP and MEP), increases in spending for the NIST laboratories that perform the research essential to the mission responsibilities of the agency have tended to remain small: a 3.7% increase between FY1995 and FY1996, a 3.5% increase in FY1997, no increase for FY1998, and 3.1% for FY1999.
 During FY2000, there was less than a 1% increase in support.
 However, FY2001 appropriations were 11% above the previous year while the figure for FY2002 included a 2.7% increase in funding.
 Support for in-house R&D in FY2003 was 12% more than the previous fiscal year; although the FY2004 figure decreased by 5.5%, funding for FY2005 included a 12% increase.
 In FY2006, financing of these in-house activities once again increased.
 As part of the American Competitiveness Initiative, announced by former President Bush in the 2006 State of the Union, the Administration stated its intention to double over 10 years funding for "innovation-enabling research" done at NIST through its "core" programs (defined as internal research in the STRS account and the construction budget).
-To this end, the President's FY2007 budget requested an increase of 18.3% for intramural R&D at NIST; the final FY2007 appropriations legislation included a 10% increase for the STRS account.
+To this end, the then President's FY2007 budget requested an increase of 18.3% for intramural R&D at NIST; the final FY2007 appropriations legislation included a 10% increase for the STRS account.

 For FY2008, the increase in support for internal research and development was 1.4%, below the 15.2% and 15.6% increases in the initial House and Senate FY2008 appropriations bills and the President's FY2008 budget proposal.
-The Administration's FY2009 budget contained a 21.5% increase in funding for the STRS account; both the House and Senate appropriation bills introduced during the 110th Congress also included increases but at amounts less that the budget request.
-In the current Congress, P.L.
-110-5 provides significant additional funding for these activities.
-Thus, it remains to be seen how support for internal R&D at NIST will evolve and how this might affect financing of extramural efforts such as TIP and MEP.
-As the 111th Congress continues to debate budget issues, the resulting dispensation of funding for NIST programs may influence the way by which the federal government supports technology development for commercial application.
+While the former Administration's FY2009 budget contained a 21.5% increase in funding for the STRS account, the amount in P.L.
+110-5 reflected a 7.2% increase for these activities.
+Support for the STRS account expanded 9.1% in FY2010, less than the President's request but more than the amount included in the original House and Senate appropriation bills.
+President Obama stated his decision to double the budget of key science agencies, including NIST, over the next 10 years and proposed in his FY2011 budget a 13.5% increase in funding for the STRS account as well as another large increase in the FY2012 request.
+It remains to be seen how support for internal R&D at NIST will evolve and how this might affect financing of extramural efforts such as TIP and MEP.
+As the Congress continues to debate appropriation issues, the resulting dispensation of funding for NIST programs may influence the way by which the federal government supports technology development for commercial application.